7th September, 2021: Yoga Anatomy & the Musculoskeletal System

 Kaye offers a diverse range of clinical experience in Functional Anatomy and Myotherapy combined with a professional background in adult education, making her a highly sought after Lecturer in Yoga Therapy & Functional Anatomy.
 Read more.

 Lisa has been practicing and teaching yoga since the mid-90s.
-Lisa values individuality and working with students and clients to facilitate a better understanding of their unique and changing needs.
-Her understanding and personal practice has since been strongly influenced by the teachings as translated by Sri T Krishnamacharya.
+Lisa values individuality and working with clients who are seeking a better understanding of their unique and changing needs.
+Her understanding and personal practice has been strongly influenced by the teachings as translated by Sri T Krishnamacharya.
 Read more.

 Prior Learning & Course Recognition